 Have You Considered Self-funding?

-Employers across the country are now considering the option of self-funding with greater frequency than in the past.
-As companies weigh their options, employers both large and small are finding the self-funded or partially self-funded model more accessible.
-Once only considered an option for larger employers (over 1,000 employees), the self-funded option’s perceived financial risk is no longer weighing as heavily smaller companies’ decisions.
+Employers across the country are considering the option of self-funding with greater frequency than in the past.
+As companies weigh their options, employers both large and small are finding the self-funded or partially self-funded model much more accessible.
+Once only considered viable for larger employers (over 1,000 employees), the self-funded option’s perceived financial risk is no longer a barrier to entry.

 Before deciding on this topic, employers should consider the following questions.